Gwinnett County and Walton County DUI Defense Attorneys

 Flashing lights and the sound of a siren are only the beginning of the problems you face if you are arrested for and charged with drunk driving.
-DUI convictions often are combined with other enhancements and will result in jail, loss of driving privileges, heavy fines and a permanent criminal record.
-The attorneys at Daniels & Taylor, P.C., are dedicated to obtaining the very best possible result in your DUI case.
-We will help you understand the legal process and the consequences to you.
-We will protect your rights and do battle with the state on your behalf.
+DUI convictions are often combined with other enhancements and can result in jail time, loss of driving privileges, heavy fines, and a permanent criminal record.

 Far too much is at stake if you are convicted of a DUI.
 You could be placed in jail or have your license suspended or revoked.
+A landlord might deny your rental application based on a background check.
 An employer with a zero-tolerance policy regarding criminal convictions could fire you in an instant.
+When you try to look for a new job, you will have to check "the box" stating that you have been convicted of a crime.

 • Up to a $1,000 fine